springcomp/self-hosted-simplelogin/README.md

 DISABLE_ONBOARDING=true
 ```

-Then restart the web app to apply: `docker compose restart app`
+Then, to restart the web app, apply: `docker compose restart app`

 ## Miscellaneous

 ### Wildcard subdomains

 **Note** the following section documents wildcard certificates and subdomains.
 You may want to use builtin facility within SimpleLogin to achieve the same results.

-This repository suppports issuing wildcard certificates for any number of subdomains using Letsencrypt DNS-01 challenge using acme.sh DNS integration.
-It also suppports issuing certificates for the following subdomains `app.mydomain.com` and `mta-sts.mydomain.com` using Letsencrypt HTTP-01 challenge.

 If your DNS supports it, you can add a **MX record** to point `*.mydomain.com` to `app.mydomain.com` so that you can receive mails from any number of subdomains.
 To verify, the following command: